SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Reactive risk management is best used as a strategy in the following situations:

-• In new SMS programs who do not have the requisite safety data to practice proactive or predictive risk management;
+• In new SMS programs that do not have the requisite safety data to practice proactive or predictive risk management;

 • In response to safety events; and

-• In dealing with threats that suddenly arise the operating environment.
+• In dealing with threats that suddenly arise in the operating environment.

 Setting quality reactive risk management behavior early in implementation will prove to be extraordinarily beneficial as the program is implemented.
 Cultivating quality risk management requires: